📊 Levels & XP

 For the number crunchers:

-- Tutorial monsters are mostly Level 1 to 10, Common to Uncommon tier
+- Tutorial monsters are mostly Level 1 to 10, Common to Uncommon tier, with an occasional Rare

 - An active day of fighting (10 to 15 kills plus minor quests) typically yields 400 to 800 XP